nguyenha1910/opentowork/README.md

 **data**: All data used is accessible from the data folder.
 The job_listing_scraper.py writes out job posting data from LinkedIn and Indeed to a CSV file in the csvs folder.
 The pdfs folder stores resume PDFs uploaded by the user.

 **doc**: Documentation for the project is found in this folder.
-This includes the files such as technology review presentation, component design, functional specification, and user stories.
+This includes the files such as the final presentation, technology review presentation, component design, functional specification, and user stories.

 **examples**: This folder contains documentation for the process of setting up, scraping data, and running the web app.
 A tutorial and a demo are also included.